jcyesc/raspberry-pi-simple-os-bare-metal/README.md

 	make

-This command is going to generate the `kernel.img`.
+This command is going to generate the `src/kernel.img`.
 Copy this file into the SD card that will be used by the Raspberry PI.

 The SD card must contain the following files at root level: